bitnami/charts/bitnami/postgresql-ha/README.md

 ### Use a different PostgreSQL version

-To modify the application version used in this chart, specify a different version of the image using the `image.tag` parameter and/or a different repository using the `image.repository` parameter.
+To modify the application version used in this chart, specify a different version of the image using the `postgresql.image.tag` parameter and/or a different repository using the `postgresql.image.repository` parameter.

 ### Use a volume for /dev/shm